Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Events.md

 ```

 After preparing this EventReport, terminal needs to post this crate to /events endpoint of all subscribed hubs.
 Hub will run related plans but this time it will be different from regular run.
-When event triggers a plan execution hub will add EventPayload to the payload of container.
+When event triggers a plan execution, hub will add EventPayload to the payload of container.
 Therefore all activities will be able to access event data.

+Generally your monitor activity should extract data from EventPayload and publish this data with global CrateManifests.

 [Go to Contents](https://github.com/Fr8org/Fr8Core/blob/master/Docs/Home.md)